parad83/phyengine/readme.md

 Use html canvas to draw objects in the `SimulationWindow` component.
 Compare the x-, y-coordinates with the object's boundaries in the `Object` component, and show the `ObjectMenu`.

 #### Approach #3
 Render divs in `SimulatioWindow` on top of the objects drawn in canvas, positioned at the same coordinates as the object, which when clicked, will show their `ObjectMenu`.
-Objects will be based on the component `Object`, which will used in individual shape components (ex. `Rectangle`, `Line`) with their draw functions.
+Objects will be based on the component `Object`, which will be used in individual shape components (ex. `Rectangle`, `Line`) with their coresponding draw functions.